paperless-ngx/paperless-ngx/docs/development.md

 directory to store any intermediate files and also use it to store the thumbnail / archived document.

-After that, you need to announce your parser to paperless.
+After that, you need to announce your parser to Paperless-ngx.
 You need to connect a handler to the `document_consumer_declaration` signal.
 Have a look in the file `src/paperless_tesseract/apps.py` on how that's done.
 The handler is a method that returns information about your parser: